maliMirkec/personal-website/site/articles/in-search-of-a-frontend-ui-developer-job.md

 Instead of listing every skill you could think of, list only relevant ones.
 If developers are skillful enough, they will eventually pick up on other technologies.
 Even better, hire another developer for other specific jobs.

+{% note "About me" %}
-*About me: I have experience with PHP, NodeJS, Chrome extensions, and whatnot, but I don't list all of these in my CV.
-I learned those out of necessity, and I don't consider myself an expert in these fields.*
+_I have experience with PHP, NodeJS, Chrome extensions, and whatnot, but I don't list all of these in my CV.
+I learned those out of necessity, and I don't consider myself an expert in these fields._
+{% endnote %}

 ## Problem #3: React/TypeScript everywhere

 [I wrote about this topic before](/articles/you-don-t-need-react-for-building-websites/), so I will be very brief here.
 I feel like every single job ad requires React and TypeScript.
 Stop listing React just because you think you will get a better developer on your team, or you might need a React developer sometime in the future.
 Many developers don't use React and could do much more without it.

+{% note "About me" %}
-*About me: I have tried to learn React, and every time I started, I realized that I didn't need it to build websites.
+_I have tried to learn React, and every time I started, I realized that I didn't need it to build websites.
 I worked with AngularJS in 2016, but that was the web application where the JavaScript framework makes sense if you ask me.
-As you might have guessed, I am a website developer, which I [tried to explain in another post](/articles/about-roles-in-the-front-end-development-department/).*
+As you might have guessed, I am a website developer, which I [tried to explain in another post](/articles/about-roles-in-the-front-end-development-department/)._
+{% endnote %}

 ## Too many applicants